 Access to client files, records, or logs is only permitted for the purposes of service or non-identifying data collection, unless permission is given by the Director or Board President.

 In the event client records are subpoenaed, only the information that is absolutely necessary should be provided.
-Talk to the Director to discuss subpoena procedures.

 If a staff member sees a client in public, they should take care to protect the confidentiality of that client.
 It is preferred to let a client initiate public greetings.

-3. Boundaries and Social media
+Boundaries and Social Media

 In the interest of protecting the client relationship, staff may not seek or accept “friend” requests from clients on social media.